COMPLIANCE

 Of course, it helps to know how GDPR officials evaluate violations and assign them a fine.
 Here are 10 emerging considerations:

-Use these considerations to help guide your compliance program.
+Use these considerations to help guide your GDPR compliance program.
 Train your staff on the immediate steps to take if a breach does occur.
 Review your breach reporting process to ensure the necessary information is transferred and communicated to minimize the duration of the vulnerability.
 Also, prepare your data security software and protocols with potential pitfalls in mind.

-Everyone in your organization should, at the very least, be aware of the GDPR and its significance.
+Everyone in your organization should, at the very least, be aware of the GDPR and its requirements.
 Employees that will regularly encounter the GDPR or work in accordance with it should receive detailed and ongoing training regarding it.

 Prep applicable staff members with GDPR reading materials, create assessments to test their knowledge, hold weekly meetings to discuss updates and to field questions, and shadow them to ensure their understanding of systems and processes.